The name of the Association shall be the Irish Academy of Management (hereinafter called "The Academy").

 3. Promote and carry out or assist in promoting and carrying out research, surveys and investigations and publish results thereof.

-4. Arrange and provide for or join in arranging and providing for the holding of exhibitions, meetings, conferences, lecturers, seminars and newsletters.
+4. Arrange and provide for or join in arranging and providing for the holding of exhibitions, meetings, conferences, lecturers, seminars, special interest groups, awards and newsletters.

 5. Collect and disseminate information on all matters affecting the above purposes and exchange such information with other bodies having similar purposes whether in the Republic of Ireland and in Northern Ireland or elsewhere.